openvinotoolkit/model_server/docs/home.md

 - [metrics](metrics.md) - metrics compatible with Prometheus standard

 A demonstration on how to use OpenVINO Model Server can be found in the [Quickstart guide](ovms_quickstart.md).
-For more information on using Model Server in various scenarios you can check the following guides:

 ## Additional Resources